-CE's under (d)(4) through (d)(12) are not utilized very often.
-Besides (d)(13), the d-list CE that is most likely to be used on an ADOT project is (d)(12) - Acquisition of land for hardship or protective purposes.
+CE's under (d)(4) through (d)(12) are not utilized to the extent the c-list CEs are.
+Besides (d)(13), the d-list CEs s most likely to be used on an ADOT project are (d)(6) - Approvals for disposal of excess right-of-way or for joint or limited use of right-of-way, where the proposed use does not have significant adverse impacts and (d)(12) - Acquisition of land for hardship or protective purposes. (d)(6) CEs are required for FHWA approval of Interstate ROW disposals.
+Interstate ROW disposals are typically previously cleared remnants from parcel acquisitions in developed urban areas.
+These are administrative actions that require only a cultural resources and biology review to the extent necessary and a full technical review is not required.
 From 23 CFR § 710.203(a)(3) preliminary ROW activities may commence in advance of NEPA.
 Other work involving contact with affected property owners for purposes of negotiation and relocation assistance must normally be deferred until after NEPA approval, except as provided in §710.501, early acquisition; and in §710.503 for protective buying and hardship acquisition.
 See Appendix - Early Acquisition of ROW.